quandku/TCOM-Supplement/README.md

-Supplement to "Privacy-Preserving Quantized Federated Learning with Diverse Precision"
+Supplement document to "Privacy-Preserving Quantized Federated Learning with Diverse Precision"